streamroot/integration-samples/cdn-load-balancer/android/THEOplayerCDNLoadBalancerJava/README.md

 # CDN Load Balancer SDK Integration for Android (THEOplayer) (Java)

 ## Prerequisite
-To integrate the Mesh Delivery SDK, we need:
+To integrate the CDN Load Balancer SDK, we need:
 * A valid Delivery Client Key (formerly Streamroot Key).
 It is available in the Account section of your dashboard.
 * A valid THEOplayer license for the THEOplayer SDK you are using.
 * THEOplayer versions supported by this sample are 4.3.1 (unified & modular)

 **NOTE:** For this sample app, we are using `demoswebsiteandpartners` Delivery Client Key.
-If you do not have one, you can ask for a [free trial on our website](https://www.lumen.com/en-us/edge-computing/mesh-delivery.html).
+If you do not have one, you can ask for a [free trial on our website](https://www.lumen.com/en-us/edge-computing/orchestrator-delivery.html).
 In the following tutorial, every mention to the Delivery Client Key will use the `<delivery-client-key>` placeholder.

 ## SDK installation
-The easiest way to get the Mesh Delivery SDK is to add it as a Gradle dependency.
+The easiest way to get the CDN Load Balancer SDK is to add it as a Gradle dependency.
 We assume you are using Android Studio with the latest tools updates as recommended by Google.
 If not, write to us at [cdnsupport@lumen.com](mailto:cdnsupport@lumen.com).

 Add Streamroot's maven repository to the project settings in `settings.gradle`
 ```gradle